gaeqs/JAMS-wiki/docs/tutorial-basics/configurations.md

 ### Bundles

-If you need a common set of syscalls you can load it using the button `load bundle` and its combobox.
+If you need a common set of syscalls, you can load it using the button `load bundle` and its combobox.
 By default, the loaded bundle is the one of the **MARS** simulator.

 ## Caches